Opposite of BIODIVERSITY – 35 Antonyms With Sentence Examples

 Homologous The biodiversity found in the wetlands is essential for sustaining life.
 The homologous plants in this area may not provide enough diversity for the ecosystem.

-READ: Opposite of ENLIGHTENMENT - 35 Antonyms With Sentence Examples
+READ: Opposite of INCOMING - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of BIODIVERSITY